jsonsec/WindowsSoftening/README.md

-# badideas
+# Windows Softening

-Welcome to the **badideas** repository!
-This repo contains PowerShell scripts that perform some rather questionable actions, specifically aimed at disabling Windows Updates and Windows Defender.
-Use these scripts with caution and be fully aware of the security implications.
+This repo contains PowerShell scripts that perform some rather questionable actions, specifically aimed at softening a windows image by  disabling Windows Updates and Windows Defender, UAC, Firewall, etc. Use these scripts with extreme caution and be fully aware of the security implications.

 ## Scripts
+### 0. `Soften.ps1`

+This script is the combination of all other scripts executed in one go.

 ### 1. `DisableWinUpdates.ps1`